 - 1. One player has successfully played all of his/her tiles, and the bag is empty.
 (See also Rule V.D.) - 2.
-There have been six successive scores of zero (passes, exchanges, or challenges).
+There have been six successive scores of zero (passes, exchanges, or challenges), and there are successfully played tiles on the board.